GC Columns

 Conditioning

-Condition or bake column at isothermal temperature close to the column upper temperature limit with 2x column working carrier flow for 2!24hours.
-Avoid use programmable temperature profile to condition column.
+Condition or bake a column at isothermal temperature close to the column upper temperature limit with two times of the column working carrier flow for 2-24 hours.
+Avoid using programmable temperature profile to condition a column.
 This regeneration can be effective for sample contamination.
 But sometimes conditioning can result in accelerated degradation if oxygen is presented in carrier stream.
 Column surface may become active for many polar compounds after conditioning.

 Multiple solvent injections

-Injecting solvent multiple times into columns at 50!100≧ oven temperature may regenerate column performance.
+Injecting solvent multiple times into a column at 50-100¡æ oven temperature may regenerate the column performance.
 Avoid using oven temperature below solvent boiling point as solvent condensation will wash out too much stationary phase at the inlet end.
-The column surface may become less inert or more active after multiple time injections.
+The column surface may become less inert or more active after multiple injections.

 Trim both ends of column

-Trim both ends of column by 0.1!1m could be an easy and effective way to regenerate column performance.
-Trim longer length at detector end than at inlet end.
-Adjust instrument condition (e.g., column flow) accordingly to maintain retention time locking.
-After trimming, condition column for 30min to 2hrs.
+Trimming both ends of the column by 0.1-1m could be an easy and effective way to regenerate the column performance.
+Trim longer length at detector end than at the inlet end.
+Adjust instrument condition (e.g., column flow) according to maintain retention time locking.
+After trimming, condition the column for 30minutes to 2hrs.
+Trimming column leads to shorter column length, and it may eventually make the column unusable.

 Solvent rinse